NetExperimentEasy/measure-framework-fix-port/README.md

 # Notices
-This repo is fored from https://gitlab.lrz.de/tcp-bbr/measurement-framework, which we changed and used for our experiments.
+This repo is forked from https://gitlab.lrz.de/tcp-bbr/measurement-framework, which we changed and used for our experiments.
 All copyrights belong to their authors.
 If you use this tool, i recommend you to browse their paper and cite it.

 # changes